ThomasBallardCI/woof-and-bean-M4/README.md

 singals instances create and save

 cloudinary under staticfiles from djnao in the settings.py

 set up ready signals in apps.py import signals to activate

+Add items to checklist - using add item to bag views.py code as a base?